Douglas Mathisen Traveling Fellowship in General Thoracic Surgery

 Award Amount

-• International fellowship: Awards of $20,000 for up to four weeks will be granted to support a cardiothoracic surgeon for an international fellowship.
+International fellowship: Awards of $20,000 for up to four weeks will be granted to support a cardiothoracic surgeon for an international fellowship.
 The first award payment (75%) will be distributed at time of award notification.
 The second and final grant installment (25%) will be made upon completion of a satisfactory progress report, which will be approved by the TSF Mathisen Award Committee.
 This award of $20,000 will be used to defray the travel and living expenses for the fellowship period.
+International fellowship awards will be granted for 2026.

 Application Requirements